This post may contain affiliate links. Read my full disclosure policy.

-How to Smoke Mushrooms (on your STOVETOP!) in 15 minutes!
+Smoked Mushrooms can be made on your stovetop in just 15 minutes!
 A simple EASY way to add depth, flavor, complexity and intrigue to vegan and vegetarian dishes.

 Here’s another catering technique I used in my previous life that added that extra “wow” to dishes we were already making – Smoked Mushrooms!
 Now before you start thinking that it’s too hard or too complicated- or even wonder why anyone would want to smoke mushrooms- and no I ‘m not getting psychedelic on you friends- just hear me out. 🙂

 Many of you converting to the vegan lifestyle, miss the depth, smokiness and “meatiness”, of meat or grilled meats.
 This technique helps.
 Smoking mushrooms gives them a delicious depth and complexity.
 I love adding smoked mushrooms to pasta dishes, ramen, lasagna, enchiladas, or a whole portobello for the tastiest veggie burger ever!

 Of course, you can also grill them with wood chips or use a smoker, but that can be a chore, especially in winter.